andrearomagnoli/elasticsearch-ingest-xml/README.md

 This is a generic XML data ingestion plugin.
 It automatically extracts fields and values from attributes and contents of the XML, without using an XML schema or XPATH.
 This plugin uses a DFS algorithm inside the XML structure.
+The most important constraint is that the XML must be well formed, with a root tag that contains all other tags.

 If you have more tags with the same name, the plugin will name them with an incremental number.
 ```